danieledapo/danieledapo.github.io/content/post/category-theory.md

 ## Yoneda lemma

-I've talked enough about category theory under a mathematical point of view, Maths has always been connected to philosophy from its root and sure enough category theory is no exception.
+I've talked enough about category theory under a mathematical point of view.
+Maths has always been connected to philosophy from its origins and sure enough category theory is no exception.

 In particular, I'd like to mention the Yoneda lemma which (semantically) says that

-> Every object is completely defined by the morphisms towards the other objects.
+> Every object is completely identified by the morphisms towards the other
+> objects.

 I have not understood what it actually means in category theory, but I find it quite fascinating when applied to the category of the real world.
 In this